Hold on, Auto Future

 Dimensions: 250 × 450 × 300 cm

-Materials: Stainless steel, solvent-printed bath towels with data
+Materials: Stainless steel; solvent-printed bath towels with data

 About:

-Towels hang around the handrail like remnants of physical activity.
+Towels hang from the handrail like remnants of physical activity.
 Printed on these towels are computer-generated texts containing data about events scheduled from 100 to several thousand years into the future.
 These texts are the result of random web-based searches, revealing an auto-generated vision of the future.

 Air Gap Hold On